 and more exhibitors will switch to fabric and wonder why they didn’t sooner.

-This article was written by Aaron Inglethorpe, digital marketing manager at Discount Displays, a leading supplier of display products and exhibition stands in the UK.
-Aaron is an enthusiast of all things events and loves helping businesses make the most out of their marketing budgets.
+This article was written by Aaron Inglethorpe of Discount Displays, a leading supplier of display products and exhibition stands in the UK.

 Advantages of Digital Signage